rticommunity/rtiperftest/srcDoc/examples.rst

     Exception in thread "main" java.lang.OutOfMemoryError: Java heap space

-The the memory reserved for the heap is not enough in this case, the way how to solve this is by increasing the size we allow *Java* to reserve.
+The memory reserved for the heap is not enough in this case, the way how to solve this is by increasing the size we allow *Java* to reserve.
 This can be done by using the Command-Line Parameter ``-Xmx`` in the scripts used to run the Java examples: ``bin/Release/perftest_java.sh``